Gretchen Barretto

-Gretchen Castelo Barretto ([ˈgɾɛtʃɛn baˈrɛto]; born March 6, 1970) is a Filipino actress, socialite, and philanthropist.
+Gretchen Castelo Barretto ([ˈgɾɛtʃɛn baˈrɛto]; born March 6, 1970) is a Filipino former actress and socialite.
 She was launched in Regal Films' 14 Going on Steady as a singer-actress, with the release of her debut single "Going Steady", which served as the soundtrack single to her debut film.
 In the late eighties, Barretto rose to prominence after gaining success in skin flicks produced by Seiko Films like Tukso, Layuan Mo Ako!, Ang Bukas Ay Akin, Ama, Bakit Mo Ako Pinabayaan?, Lumayo Ka Man Sa Akin and Bakit Ako Mahihiya?.
 She has released two studio albums under Star Records.
 Her debut album, Unexpected, was released in 2008, and her second album Complicated was released a year after.
 Her two younger sisters, Marjorie and Claudine, and niece Julia are also actresses.
-Since 2010, she is already a contract star of ABS-CBN.
+She has been a contract star of ABS-CBN since 2010.

-Biography
+Since 2017, Barretto has been associated with cockfighting magnate Atong Ang.

+Early life

+Barretto is the fifth out of seven children of Miguel Alvir Barretto and Estrella Castelo Barretto.
+Her two younger siblings Marjorie Barretto, Claudine Barretto, and niece Julia Barretto are also actresses.

+Career

 1984–1987: Early career beginnings

 Barretto was launched as one of the newest Regal Babies together with former child actress Janice de Belen and upcoming actress Nadia Montenegro.
-Barretto released her debut single entitled "Going Steady", which was also the official theme song of the movie 14 Going on Steady in which she top-billed along with de Belen and Montenegro.
+Barretto released her debut single entitled "Going Steady", which was also the official theme song of the film 14 Going on Steady in which she top-billed along with de Belen and Montenegro.
 The single was critically panned but became a radio hit in the Philippines.
 Rumors swirled about the rift between Barretto and de Belen about who should have sung the soundtrack single.
-In the aforementioned film, Barretto was chosen to record the song, while de Belen got more screen time dancing to the song as shown in the movie credits.
+In the aforementioned film, Barretto was chosen to record the song, while de Belen got more screen time dancing to the song as shown in the film credits.
 Barretto continued to star in films like Ang Mga Kuwento ni Lola Basyang, Paalam, Bukas ang Kasal Ko, Life Begins at 40 and Goat Buster.
-Despite being launched as a singer-actress, Barretto never got the chance to record a studio album due to the annual movies lined up for her.
+Despite being launched as a singer-actress, Barretto never got the chance to record a studio album due to the annual films lined up for her.
 She soon dropped out of high school to fully concentrate on her acting career.